Daniel Rechtschaffen

 • Conducting a risk assessment as part of due diligence for a firm considering a private equity investment in an IP service provider with operations in mainland China.

-• Analysing the legal risks for a multinational technology company caught between US export controls and sanctions, and anti-foreign sanction trends in mainland China.
+• Analysing the political and regulatory risks for a multinational technology company caught between US export controls and sanctions, and anti-foreign sanction trends in mainland China.

 Get in touch